Por que há Algo em Vez de Nada? Uma Investigação Filosófica

 Why Is There Something Instead of Nothing?
 A Philosophical Inquiry

-Nothing is more symptomatic of modern intellectual decadence than the inability to perceive the unity underlying multiplicity.
-The world is not a chaotic jumble of isolated fragments, but an ordered structure that can only be understood in its entirety.
-In the name of supposed analytical rigor, we have become accustomed to dismembering reality, as if truth were a corpse to be dissected into unrecognizable parts.
-The result?
-A sterile, fragmented knowledge, incapable of encompassing the very reason for the existence of things.
+The world is not a chaotic jumble of isolated fragments, but an ordered structure that can only be understood in its totality.
+In the name of supposed analytical rigor, we have become accustomed to dissecting reality, as if truth were a corpse to be dissected into unrecognizable parts.
+The result is sterile, fragmented knowledge, incapable of encompassing the very reason for the existence of things.

-Ask any contemporary scientist about the origin of the universe, and he will answer you with an elegant mathematical model, perfectly calculated to ignore the fundamental question: why is there something instead of nothing?
-Positivism has reduced the search for knowledge to an accounting exercise, where data are added and hypotheses multiplied, but the essential is never reached.
-Modern science, in its futile attempt to reduce reality to its smallest parts, has only succeeded in amputating human intelligence, rendering it incapable of seeing what is right in front of its nose: that the parts make no sense without the whole.
+Why is there something rather than nothing?
+Positivism reduced the pursuit of knowledge to an accounting exercise, where data is added and hypotheses are multiplied.
+By reducing reality to its smallest parts, it only succeeded in amputating human intelligence, making it incapable of seeing what is right in front of its nose: that the parts make no sense without the whole.

-Authentic philosophical thought has always known that things do not exist in isolation, but in a network of relationships that give them identity.
+Authentic philosophical thought has always known that things do not exist in isolation, but in a network of relationships that gives them identity.
 The Aristotelian concept of substance already pointed to this interdependence, as did the notions of act and potency.
-Plato himself, when postulating the world of ideas, was not interested in mere abstractions, but in understanding the intelligible structure that gives cohesion to reality.
-At some point, this knowledge was betrayed by the very people who should have cultivated it: the intellectuals of modernity, who, obsessed with analysis and reductionism, decreed the death of synthesis.
+Plato himself, in postulating the world of ideas, was not interested in abstractions, but in understanding the intelligible structure that gives cohesion to reality.
+And at some point, this knowledge was betrayed by those who should have cultivated it.

 The Big Bang perfectly illustrates this myopia.
 The model tells us that the universe had a beginning and that, before that, there was a great nothingness.
-Now, what the hell is this "nothing" that generates something?
-The problem is not in the theory itself, but in the inability of its followers to see that a beginning necessarily implies a cause.
-And this cause cannot be material, temporal or spatial, since such categories arose with the universe itself.
-The logical conclusion would be obvious to any mind not dulled by academicism: there is an ordering Intelligence that transcends matter.
-But this conclusion is avoided as if it were the plague.
+But what kind of "nothingness" is this that generates something?
+The problem is not in the theory itself, but in the inability of its adherents to see that a beginning necessarily implies a cause.
+And this cause cannot be material, temporal, or spatial, since such categories arose with the universe itself.
+The logical conclusion would be evident to any unnumbed mind.
+But this conclusion is avoided as if it were a plague.

-The modern world has replaced the search for truth with the proliferation of narratives.
-What was once a rigorous investigation into the structure of reality has become a game of words, where everything is discussed except what really matters.
-This does not happen by chance.
-The refusal to accept a unifying principle of reality does not arise from a methodological problem, but from a moral collapse.
-Admitting that the universe is not the result of chance, but of an intelligible order, means recognizing that truth exists and, with it, the responsibility to conform to this truth.
+The search for truth has been replaced by the proliferation of narratives.
+The refusal to accept a unifying principle of reality does not stem from a methodological problem, but from a moral collapse.
+To admit that the universe is not a product of chance, but of an intelligible order, means recognizing that truth exists and, with it, the responsibility to conform to that truth.
 For a civilization that has made rebellion a commandment, this idea is simply unbearable.

-José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site
+José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site

 Support the website